+Saranghae means ‘I love you’ in Korean.
 Being able to say “I love you” in Korean is important for many Korean language learners.
-Maybe you want to tell a special someone “I love you” in Korean to let them know you have romantic feelings for them.
+Maybe you want to tell a special someone “I love you” to let them know you have romantic feelings for them.
 Maybe you want to tell your favorite Kpop star that you love them in Korean.
-Or maybe you want to express your feelings of love to your friends and family members in Korean.
+Or maybe you want to express your feelings of love to your friends and family members.

-In this post we will teach you the right way to say “I love you” in Korean.
+In this lesson, we will teach you how to use ‘Saranghae’ to say “I love you” in Korean.
 We will also show you some related words and expressions to express your feelings in Korean.

-The most common way to say “I love you” in Korean is 사랑해 (sa-rang-hae).
-This comes from the Korean verb 사랑하다 (sa-rang-ha-da) which means ‘to love’.
-When this verb ‘to love’ is conjugated in the present tense, it becomes 사랑해 (sa-rang-hae).
+The most common way to say “I love you” in Korean is 사랑해 [sa-rang-hae].
+This comes from the Korean verb 사랑하다 [sa-rang-ha-da] which means ‘to love’.
+When the verb ‘to love’ is conjugated in the present tense, it becomes 사랑해 [sa-rang-hae].

 As was mentioned above, the most common way to say “I love you” in Korean is 사랑해 (sa-rang-hae).
 This is the informal way to say “I love you” in Korean.
 This means that you can use this with people close to you and people younger than you.

 Most of the time you will surely be very close to the person you are saying “I love you” to, so this way of saying “I love you” in Korean can be used in most situations.
 For example, with your girlfriend or boyfriend, with your husband or wife, you can use the informal way to say “I love you” because you are already very close to them.

 You can also use this informal way to tell family members, such as brothers, sisters, and parents that you love them.

 In some situations, you may want to say “I love you” in a more polite way.
 That’s what we’ll look at next.